kodeolt/moodle-local_bioauth/README.md

 Created and maintained by Vinnie Monaco

 # Purpose
-The BioAuth Moodle Plugin utilizes behavioral biometrics recorded during quiz attempts in order to verify the identity of online test takers.
-Instructors are able to confirm or dismiss suspicions of cheating students and respond appropriately.
-The workflow of existing courses will not be affected, allowing a seamless integration for institutions who wish to adopt this technology and ensure academic integrity.
+The BioAuth Moodle Plugin records keyboard and mouse activity site-wide on Moodle.
+On every page which contains site navigation elements, a script is loaded on the client that periodically sends keystroke and mouse events back to the server.
+The data can then be downloaded and used for behavioral biometric authentication or identification.

 # Installation
-To install using git, type these commands in the root of your Moodle install
+To install using git, type these commands in the root of your Moodle installation
-    git clone git@github.com:vmonaco/moodle-local_bioauth.git local/bioauth
+    git clone https://vmonaco@bitbucket.org/vmonaco/moodle-local_bioauth.git local/bioauth
-    git clone git@github.com:vmonaco/moodle-quizaccess_biologger.git mod/quiz/accessrule/biologger

-Then add /local/bioauth and mod/quiz/accessrule/biologger to your git ignore.

-The local plugin contains everything needed to perform biometric authentication.
-The quiz access-rule plugin allows behavioral biometric data to be collected during quiz attempts.

-After you have installed the plugin, you will be able to view authentication reports in the sidebar under:
-Bioauth -> Report
+Remember to add /local/bioauth the .gitignore of your Moodle directory if it is version controlled.